christianwach/comment-tagger/readme.txt

 1. Upload plugin files to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+You will need to create a taxonomy archive template to display tagged comments.
+A sample template for the *Twenty Twelve* theme is provided with this plugin - you can find it in 'assets/templates/twentytwelve/taxonomy-comment_tags.php'.
+Copy this file to the top level of your theme's (or child theme's) directory and amend it to match your theme's structure and markup.
+You will also need to style the output to match your theme.

 If you visit a Comment Tag Archive page and get a "Page Not Found" message, visit your Permalinks Settings page to refresh the WordPress rewrite rules.